tytydraco/yessleep/out/Three_years_ago_my_father_suffered_irreversible_brain_damage_He_found_something_on_my_lawn_thats_fixing_him.md

 And as I type this, I have a horrible, heavenly feeling,

-That me, Dad, and Milo,
+That me, Dad, and even Milo,

 are going to be together